YarikTH/ureact/doc/reference.md

 void context::do_transaction( F&& func );
 ```

-Return if the type is signal or its inheritor
+Return if the type is function or its inheritor

 ```cpp
 template<class T>